This is a guest post from my friend Megan over at Style Girlfriend – visit her blog for more men's style advice from a woman's perspective!

 So make yours count.

-Below are 7 visual and audio cues a woman immediately notices and how you can get it right.
+Below are 7 visual and audio cues a woman immediately notices in man and how you can get it right.

 1 – Your Shoes